Motorbike Claims Guide

 Making a motorbike insurance claim

-When the accident or damage occurs to the motorbike, document as much detail as you possibly can.
+When the accident or damage occurs to the motorbike, document as much detail as possible.
 If appropriate, take photographs and if you don’t have a camera, draw a diagram.
 Take note of any and all damage to the motorbike and if anyone has sustained injuries, document those too.
-Provide as much detail as possible, even if it seems unnecessary – every little piece of information could help back up your claim.
+Provide as much detail as possible, to help support your claim.

 Reporting the accident